danielrzhang/SnapShot/README.md

 - **Custom Models**: Utilizes pre-trained Roboflow datasets and a custom YOLO model for accurate object detection.

 ## YOLO Training Summary
 The training for the puck, player, and rink models was conducted locally on the hardware specified below.

-A GPU is required for efficient training; using a CPU alone significantly increases processing time and may cause performance issues.
+⚠️ Note: A GPU is required for efficient training; using a CPU alone significantly increases processing time and may cause performance issues.

 ### Training Device Specs
 - **CPU**: Intel Core Ultra 7 155H